Skip to content

 Is Polysorbate 20 harmful to humans?

 They are researched to be inherently biodegradable in nature that exhibits a minimal impact on the environment.
 Also, they are considered to be safe for human consumption in moderate quantities as the studies show no genotoxicity related to polysorbates.
-In my personal opinion, read the label of the products you have to use every single day of life and try and avoid polysorbate 20,60,80, ethylene oxide, and 1,4 dioxane in the ingredient list.

 Is Polysorbate 20 a carcinogen?